MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 ### Configure your custom canvas HTML code to enable single sign-on

-You need to update the custom canvas page where the bot is located to intercept the login card request and exchange the OBO token.
+Update the custom canvas page where the bot is located to intercept the login card request and exchange the OBO token.

 1. Configure the Microsoft Authentication Library (MSAL) by adding the following code into a \<script\> tag in your \<head\> section.